-Sulphur Dioxide (SO 2) Enviroparks Only In-Combination Background Concentration (ug/m3) 2.79 2.79 Annual Average Process Contribution (PC) SO 2 (ug/m 3) 1.0881 1.1455 Predicted Environmental Concentration (μg SO 2 /m 3 annual mean) 3.878 3.936 Long Term Environmental Quality Standard (EQS) Critical Level (μg SO 2 /m 3 annual mean) 20 20 Do background levels exceed the Critical Level?
+Sulphur Dioxide (SO 2) Enviroparks Only In-Combination Background Concentration (ug/m3) 2.79 2.79 Annual Average Process Contribution (PC) SO 2 (ug/m 3) 1.0881 1.1455 Predicted Environmental Concentration (μg SO 2 /m 3 annual mean) 3.878 3.936 Long Term Environmental Quality Standard (EQS) 20 20 Critical Level (μg SO 2 /m3 annual mean) 20 Do background levels exceed the Critical Level?
 No No Do PEC levels exceed the Critical Level?
 No No Long-Term PC as % of Critical Level 5.44% 5.7% Long-term PC < 1 %?
 No - Long-term PEC as % of Critical Level 19.39% 19.68% Long-term PEC < 70 %?
-Yes Yes

-Table 6.17: Modelled Sulphur Dioxide Using IED Emissions Limits Data at Blaen Cynon SAC

-As detailed in Table 6.17, the long-term PEC will be $3.878 \, \mu g \, SO_2/m^3$ annual mean with the Enviroparks scheme in place, and $3.936 \, \mu g \, SO_2/m^3$ when the scheme is considered in-combination with the other projects outlined in Chapter 4.
-These values clearly show that even with all of the proposed developments in place (ie the in-combination data), the levels of SO_2 will still be significantly lower than the critical level of $20 \, \mu g \, SO_2/m^3$ annual mean, the level at which concentrations of SO_2 could have a direct adverse effect on habitats within Blaen Cynon SAC.
+Yes Yes place (ie the in-combination data), the levels of SO_2 will still be significantly lower than the critical level of $20~\mu g~SO_2/m^3$ annual mean, the level at which concentrations of SO_2 could have a direct adverse effect on habitats within Blaen Cynon SAC.
 As such, the proposed development is not considered to have an adverse effect on Blaen Cynon SAC as a result of sulphur dioxide pollution.

+Table 6.20: Modelled Sulphur Dioxide Using IED Emissions Limits Data at Blaen Cynon SAC

+As detailed in Table 6.20, the long-term PEC will be 3.878 μ g SO2/m3 annual mean with the Enviroparks scheme in place, and 3.936 μ g SO2/m3 when the scheme is considered in-combination with the other projects outlined in Chapter 4.
+These values clearly show that even with all of the proposed developments in

-Table 6.17 also shows whilst the long-term process contribution as a percentage of the critical level is above 1%, the long-term predicted environmental concentrations will be less than 70% of the environmental quality standard (critical level) and as such the effects are considered insignificant using this additional screening criteria.
+Table 6.20 also shows whilst the long-term process contribution as a percentage of the critical level is above 1%, the long-term predicted environmental concentrations will be less than 70% of the environmental quality standard (critical level) and as such the effects are considered insignificant using this additional screening criteria.